jaegertracing/documentation/content/docs/1.43/operator.md

 ## Prerequisite

 Since version 1.31 the Jaeger Operator uses webhooks to validate Jaeger custom resources (CRs).
 This requires an installed version of the [cert-manager](https://cert-manager.io/docs/).
-A more detailed list of supported versions can be found in the [compability matrix](https://github.com/jaegertracing/jaeger-operator#compatibility-matrix).
+A more detailed list of supported versions can be found in the [compatibility matrix](https://github.com/jaegertracing/jaeger-operator#compatibility-matrix).
 An installation guide can be found [here](https://cert-manager.io/v1.6-docs/installation/#default-static-install).

 {{< warning >}}
 cert-manager version 1.6.1 or higher must be installed.